Camera

 Focus the Camera on Targets

-The Mappedin SDK has built in functionality to focus the camera on a TCameraFocusOnTarget.
+The Mappedin SDK has built in functionality to focus the camera on one ore more targets using a single or array of TCameraFocusOnTarget.
+When multiple targets are used, the SDK will ensure that all targets are visible.

 The following sample code acts on the click event to focus on the Space the user clicked on.
 Note that the Space must be set to interactive to allow it to be clickable.